 Carol Hyman is a writer, teacher, and consultant.
 She has practiced and taught mindfulness and other contemplative disciplines for more than three decades.
 She has also been a partner in a renovations company, a project manager, and the director of a non-sectarian meditation program.
 Most recently, she worked as editorial project manager for a previously unpublished collection of the writings of Anne Morrow Lindbergh and published her own book, Meeting Your Mind.
-She lives in Vermont.
+She lives in Georgia.

 Applied Mindfulness Training is privileged to partner with the following individuals, leaders in their fields who are committed to applying the benefits of mindfulness in their areas of expertise.

 Barbara Heffernan, LCSW, LADC, has a private psychotherapy practice in Norwalk, CT, which focuses on trauma, addiction, anxiety, and life transitions.
 Barbara utilizes Cognitive-Behavioral Therapy, EMDR, meditation and visualization in her practice.
 Barbara has studied meditation in Buddhist, Hindu, and Shamanic traditions, and has practiced meditation for over fifteen years.
 She is a member of the Shambhala community at Sky Lake Lodge, Rosendale, NY.
 In her first career, Barbara spent sixteen years in investment banking, primarily in mergers & acquisitions for Salomon Brothers and Merrill Lynch.
 Barbara has a BA from Yale University, an MBA from Columbia University, and an MSW from Southern Connecticut State University.
 Barbara’s website is www.barbaraheffernan.com.